 Getting DME as a Veteran

-If your loved one is a veteran, the Department of Veterans’ Affairs has many different grants, programs and forms of financial assistance, which will help to cover the cost of DME and also Home Care Supplies.
+If you are a veteran, the Department of Veterans’ Affairs has many grants, programs and forms of financial assistance, which will help to cover the cost of DME and also Home Care Supplies.

 Veterans are entitled to receive healthcare under the VA Medical Benefits Package.